-"Yep," nodded the blonde definitively, before declaring, "I'll be using you as a scale.
+"Yep," nodded the blonde definitively, "I'll be using you as a scale.
 If I find a guy that treats me half as well as you think they should, I'll know I'm on the right track."

 Ami was smart.
 Rei was articulate.
 Makoto felt like she was neither.
 She was supposed to be the one who beat up the problems, or be the one who showered her friends with pleasant distractions like consolation cake.
 When the hell did Minako start expecting her to be profound?
 And why did the blonde seem to think she was succeeding?